Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Convex Powerset Functor

 \subsection{Borel Measures}

 {\dfun^\mathsf{Bor}} {\cfun^\mathsf{Bor}}

-As the categorical Kantorovich and Wasserstein constructions are typically considered in the shape of liftings or lax extensions of set endofunctors, their probabilistic instances are restricted to dealing with discrete probability distributions by necessity.
-The (probabilistic) Kantorovich-Rubinstein duality, meanwhile, is known to hold for much larger classes of probability distributions, such as Borel measures on metric spaces~\cite{v:optimal-transport}.
+As the categorical coupling-based and price-function-based constructions are typically considered in the shape of liftings or lax extensions of set endofunctors, their probabilistic instances are restricted to dealing with discrete probability distributions by necessity.
+The (probabilistic) Kantorovich-Rubinstein duality, meanwhile, is known to hold for much larger classes of probability distributions, such as Radon measures on metric spaces~\cite{v:optimal-transport}.
 In this section we show that this is also true for the convex powerset duality.

 For a pseudometric space $(X,d)$ we denote by $\Bor(X,d)$ the set of Borel probability measures, i.e.\ the probability measures defined on the $\sigma$-algebra generated by the open balls $\ball{d}{\epsilon}{x}$.
 Every convex combination of Borel measures is itself a Borel measure.
 We can therefore also define a functor $\cfunpmet\colon\pmet\to\pmet$ where $\cfunpmet(X,d)$ is the set of non-empty convex subsets of $\Bor(X,d)$, equipped with Hausdorff-Kantorovich distance $\dhk(d) = \dh(\dk(d))$, where both $\dh$ and $\dk$ are defined as before.
 Note that every nonexpansive map on $(X,d)$ is Borel-measurable, so that no issues arise when taking expected values.